SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/SOCIETY_DASHBOARD_GUIDE.md

 ## 📄 License

-Part of Campus Event Hub - All Rights Reserved
+Part of UniConnect - All Rights Reserved

 ---